(Photo credit: Alex Kotliarskyi/Unsplash)

 - How much time will it save me?

-- Am I learning it for its own sake, or because I actually need it?
+- Am I learning it for its own sake or because I actually need it?

 - Does it do something that Google Gemini, ChatGPT, or Claude can’t?

 Never pay for a plan without thoroughly trying the service.
-Many new tools will lure you in with free content creation, but force you to pay when you need to export and share what you’ve made.
+Many new tools will lure you with free content creation, but force you to pay when you need to export and share what you’ve made.

 Photo credit: Eugen Str/Unsplash